Animadversio/Animadversio.github.io/_academic_notes/Note-on-Variational-Inference.md

 ## Mean Field Simplification

-Limit the family of distribution to the case that are "conditionally" independent. $\beta$ is the global variable to be inferred, and $z_i$ are the local hidden variables.
+Limit the family of distribution to the case that are "conditionally" independent.

+In this LDA problem,  $\beta$ is the global variable to be inferred, and $z_i$ are the local hidden variables.
 So mean field assumption is the local variables are independent to each other after conditioning on $\beta$
 $$
 p(\beta,z,x)=p(z)\prod_i p(z_i,x_i\mid\beta)
 $$